-\textbf{Influences of LLMs.} We compare different LLMs for interactions in \cref{tab:comparisons}.
-Among these models, GPT-4o could provide more discriminative guidance by using our interactive agents, and the generated descriptions achieve the best performance.
-Additionally, the results demonstrate the robustness of SkeletonAgent when using different LLMs, with performance differences less than 0.6\%.
+\textbf{Influences of LLMs and Text Encoders.} We compare different LLMs for interactions in \cref{tab:comparisons}.
+Among these models, GPT-4o could provide more discriminative guidance by using the proposed interactive agents, and the generated descriptions also achieve the best performance.
+The results demonstrate the robustness of SkeletonAgent when using different LLMs, with performance differences less than 0.6\%.
 We also employ additional constraints and verification designs in the interactive prompts to prevent potential hallucinations in LLM outputs.
 Detailed instructions are provided in the supplementary materials.
 The results show that the text encoder from CLIP achieves the best performance.
 Therefore, we use CLIP-ViT-B/32 as the default text encoder.

-\textbf{Effect of Hyper-parameters.} We analyze the effect of the weights $\alpha$ and $\beta$ in \cref{fig:figure4}.
-The optimal value for $\alpha$ is determined to be 0.2, corresponding to peak accuracy.
-In addition, we explore combinations of varying $\beta$ to balance explicit constraint and implicit alignment.
-The best overall performance is achieved when $\beta$ is equal to 0.5.
+\textbf{Effect of Hyper-parameters.} We analyze the effect of the weights $\alpha$ and $\beta$ in \cref{fig:short}.
+The value for $\alpha$ is determined to be 0.2, corresponding to peak accuracy.
+We also explore combinations of varying $\beta$ to balance explicit constraint and implicit alignment.
+The best performance is achieved when $\beta$ is equal to 0.5.